prashanthpx/pythonbyexamples/pytest/pytestnotes.md

-### Phase 6 – Exceptions and Failure Control

-Goals:
-- Test for exceptions explicitly
-- Understand and control different failure types
+## 9. Exceptions and failure control

-In this phase we will:
+In this section you learn how to **test for exceptions** and how to control different failure types, including expected failures.

+We will:
 - Use `with pytest.raises(...)` (with and without `match=`) to assert that exceptions are raised.
 - Force failures explicitly with `pytest.fail(...)`.
 - Use `@pytest.mark.xfail(..., strict=...)` to control how expected failures and unexpected passes are reported.